I think it is safe to say that at one point or another, we have all been responsible for teaching someone else a skill.

-Teaching might not be your occupation, but the way I see it, if you possess a skill that is in high demand and have some basic communication skills under your belt (as well as some patience), you can make money online by teaching.
+Teaching might not be your occupation, but if you possess a skill that is in high demand and have some basic communication skills under your belt, you can make money online by tutoring.

 So, if you’re wondering how to become and online tutor and want to get a job as a tutor, this is the post for you!

 2 of my close friends have worked as online tutors in the past, and I’ll also be using job review websites like Glassdoor and Indeed to gauge the general pay rates of each tutoring platform.

 Additionally, I’ll also look to the general consensus on Reddit to see how users of these platforms have enjoyed (or not enjoyed) their experiences.

 - How to teach English online without a degree.